Aathish04/graphyti/README.md

 ### Mitigation Strategies
 Possible Strategies include:
-- Usage of tried and tested DRM mechanisms purpose built for specific platforms, such as Google Widevine for Android/Chrome, Microsoft Playready for Windows, and Apple FairPlay for iOS and MacOS devices.
+- Using established DRM mechanisms that are designed for specific platforms, such as Google Widevine (Android/Chrome), Microsoft PlayReady (Windows), and Apple FairPlay (iOS/macOS).
-- Addition of a rate limit to remove the ability to download course material at a faster rate is humanly possible to consume said course material.
+- Implementing rate limiting to prevent bulk downloads that exceed normal human consumption rates.

 # Responsible Disclosure
 The findings have been timely reported to all concerned parties via email along with a video Proof-of-Concept.

+This Proof-of-Concept is STRICTLY for informational purposes.
+The author does NOT support, encourage or condone Piracy in any way, shape or form.
+The author is NOT responsible for any actions performed with the tool.